Everything you need to know about Bitcoin Cash (BCH) in Exodus.

 No, Exodus doesn't offer support for BCHA or XEC.

 If you'd like to see the criteria we look for when adding support for new assets, check out this article.

-To have access to your forked coins, all you will need is your BCH private key, which you can find following this guide.
-Once you have your BCH private key, it's possible to import it into a wallet that supports Bitcoin Cash ABC (BCHA), or XEC.
+You will need your BCH private key to access your forked XEC, which you can find following this guide.
+Once you have your BCH private key, it's possible to import it into a wallet that supports Bitcoin Cash ABC (BCHA) or XEC.

 You can find a list of wallets that are officially promoted by eCash, here: https://e.cash/wallets

 What is the Bitcoin Cash CashAddr (q address) format?

 The "CashAddr" format was developed by the Bitcoin Cash team to encode addresses in a format to reduce user error when sending and receiving Bitcoin Cash.
 This new format helps distinguish between Bitcoin Cash (BCH) and Bitcoin (BTC) addresses.
 It starts with a q.